PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/spoclaims.md

 ### c:0o.c|federateddirectoryclaimprovider:

-**Meaning**: This prefix is typically used for users or groups from a federated directory or claims-based authentication provider.
+**Meaning**: This prefix is used for claims originating from a federated directory claim provider.

-**Example**: c:0o.c|federateddirectoryclaimprovider|user@domain.com
+**Example**: c:0o.c|federateddirectoryclaimprovider|id

-**Explanation**: This prefix is used when identities are coming from a federated identity provider, such as another Azure AD tenant or an on-premises directory synchronized with Azure AD.
+**Explanation**: This prefix indicates that the claim comes from an external directory service provider that is federated with the local directory.
+It is commonly used in environments where identity federation is set up, allowing users from one domain to access resources in another domain.

+**Prefix Components**:
+The prefix components explain the claim's context and source.
+Here is a breakdown:

+- **c:** - Indicates a claim.
+- **0o:** - Represents the type of identity provider; "0o" usually signifies a federated identity provider.
+- **.c:** - Component indicating the claim type within the context of the federated provider.
+- **|** - Separates different parts of the claim.
+- **federateddirectoryclaimprovider** - Specifies that the identity provider is an external, federated directory service.

 <br/>

  ### c:0-.f|rolemanager:

-**Meaning**: This prefix is used for SharePoint Online roles.
+**Meaning**: This prefix is used for claims associated with roles managed by a role manager.

-**Example**: c:0-.f|rolemanager|spo-grid-all-users/<tenant_id>: Represents "Everyone except external users".

-**Explanation**: This prefix indicates SharePoint groups or roles, which are managed within SharePoint itself.
+**Example**: c:0-.f|rolemanager|administrator

+**Explanation**: This prefix indicates that the claim is related to a role that is managed by a role manager within the system.
+It is used to identify roles that users are assigned to, allowing for role-based access control (RBAC) within SharePoint or other systems.

+**Prefix Components**:
+The prefix components explain the claim's context and source.
+Here is a breakdown:

+- **c:** - Indicates a claim.
+- **0-:** - Represents a type of identity or role identifier.
+- **.f:** - Component indicating the claim type is a role within the context of a role manager.
+- **|** - Separates different parts of the claim.
+- **rolemanager** - Specifies that the claim is managed by a role manager.

 <br/>